-Adrienne enjoys supporting clients who suffer from eating disorders, disordered eating, or chronic dieting, and clients who want to improve their relationship with food and their body.
-She also enjoys supporting clients who suffer from IBS, acid reflux, and other chronic GI concerns.
+Adrienne enjoys supporting clients who suffer from eating disorders, disordered eating, and chronic dieting, and clients who want to improve their relationship with food and their body.
+She also enjoys supporting clients who suffer from IBS, GERD/acid reflux, and other chronic GI concerns.

-Adrienne strives to help clients develop a “no fuss” relationship with food.
-This involves dismantling disordered beliefs surrounding food that many folks have internalized from years of dieting and myths prevalent in the media.
+Adrienne strives to help clients develop a “low fuss” relationship with food.
+This involves dismantling disordered beliefs surrounding food that many folks have internalized from years of dieting, restriction, and myths prevalent in the media.
 This also involves helping clients implement straightforward and timesaving nutrition habits.
-Adrienne herself is not an avid cook, and prefers instead to keep it simple (while still desiring nourishing, delicious food!).
+Adrienne herself is not an avid cook and prefers to keep it simple in the kitchen, while still desiring nourishing, delicious food!

 Adrienne is a registered and licensed dietitian who received her Master of Science in Nutrition and dietetic internship training from the University of Illinois at Chicago.
 In her free time, she enjoys exploring Chicago through meandering runs, trying new food and beers in good company, reading and relaxing, singing to her anxious cat, and most importantly, making up new games and art projects to keep her six-year-old twin nephews entertained.